 Some of the main taxes that apply to real estate investments in Ghana include:

-- Income Tax – This applies to rental income earned annually.
+- Income Tax โ This applies to rental income earned annually.
 The income tax rate in Ghana is 25% for companies and individuals.
+Trading stock is treated differently under tax laws, with specific conditions affecting how gains from trading activities are realized.

-- Capital Gains Tax – A capital gains tax of 15% applies anytime an investor sells a property that has appreciated in value.
+- Capital Gains Tax โ A capital gains tax of 15% applies anytime an investor sells a property that has appreciated in value.
+Certain gains may be exempted from this tax based on specific criteria.
+Gains arising from trading on the Ghana stock exchange are exempt from capital gains tax for 20 years of assessment.

 Understanding these key taxes applicable to real estate transactions in Ghana enables investors to adequately plan their investments while remaining tax compliant.
 Proper planning can help minimize tax in Ghana liabilities.